Rep. Biggs to Newsmax: WH Placating Democrat Antisemites

-The White House is trying to "placate the radically left antisemitic portion of the Democrat Party" while recognizing the United States' affinity for Israel, and as a result, is trying to fund both sides of the Israel-Hamas war, Rep. Andy Biggs said on Newsmax Sunday.
+The White House is trying to "placate the radically left antisemitic portion of the Democrat Party" while recognizing the United States' affinity for Israel, and as a result, is trying to fund both sides of the Israel-Hamas war, Rep. Andy Biggs told Newsmax on Sunday.

 "When you begin to look at it, this notion of we're going to fund and assist Israel in its war against Hamas, these ruthless terrorists, and at the same time they want to give money to the Palestinian Authority, which will find its way to Hamas.
 It's absolutely ridiculous," the Arizona Republican commented on Newsmax's "Sunday Agenda."